No items found.

 Commonly asked questions

-Yes, narrative therapy can be integrated with other therapeutic approaches.
+Yes, narrative therapy may be integrated with other therapeutic approaches.
 It is a flexible approach that can complement other modalities such as cognitive-behavioral therapy (CBT), solution-focused therapy, or mindfulness-based interventions.
-The integration allows for a tailored approach to address specific needs and goals.